What is FAI? Main Features

 • Remote network installation of different Linux flavors

-• Easy-to-use centralized management system for your Linux deployment.
+• Easy-to-use centralized management system for your Linux deployment

 • It's fast.
 It only takes a few minutes for a complete installation.